maettuu/Thesis-on-Low-Resolution-Face-Recognition/README.md

 The following properties were observed:
 * The rank list comparison method `spearman` has the same results (both identification and verification) as the method `schroff`, however the latter proves to be faster in execution.
 * The implemented rank list comparison method `kendall` proves to be faster in execution than the method provided by `scipy.stats.kendalltau` namely `scipy_kendall` yielding the same results  (both identification and verification).
-* The list normalization comparison method `sqeuclidean` trivially has the same results (both identification and verification) as the method `euclidean`, however proves to be faster in execution.
+* The standardization comparison method `sqeuclidean` trivially has the same results (both identification and verification) as the method `euclidean`, however proves to be faster in execution.
-* If `p=2` is chosen for the list normalization comparison method `minkowski` the results (both identification and verification) are the same as `euclidean` and `sqeuclidean` by means of definition.
+* If `p=2` is chosen for the standardization comparison method `minkowski` the results (both identification and verification) are the same as `euclidean` and `sqeuclidean` by means of definition.